MikhailDubovichev/Metallurgy-flotation-plant-optimization/README.md

-#Executive summary

 # Executive Summary

 This project involves predictive modeling for **silica content in iron ore concentrate** based on input ore quality and processing parameters from an iron ore flotation plant.
+The data I used here was downloaded from the [Kaggle](https://www.kaggle.com/datasets/edumagalhaes/quality-prediction-in-a-mining-process/data).
 The dataset spans six months of observations, with sensor readings recorded at varying intervals (1 to 180 measurements per hour) across 22 features.

 ## Objective
 The primary goal is to predict the **silica content** in the final ore concentrate to support proactive process adjustments and improve product quality.